Maritime Maine Blog

 Exciting news!
-Experience Maritime Maine is introducing a new 6-part podcast series, produced by industry legend Rob Rosenthal that will take you on a very unique journey on the Maine coasts of Eastport, Stonington, Searsport, Rockland, Bath, and Portland.
+Experience Maritime Maine is introducing a new 6-part podcast series, by award-winning producer Rob Rosenthal that will take you on a very unique journey on the Maine coasts of Eastport, Stonington, Searsport, Rockland, Bath, and Portland.
 The audio stories to be released this summer paint remarkable character portraits of the “women lobstermen” of Stonington, the owners of today’s Windjammers, and the salty fish monger of Portland’s Maine Pier just to name a few.
-Salts and Water is a project of Experience Maritime Maine, funded in part by the Elmina B. Sewall Foundation and sponsored by Maine Boats and Harbors.
+Salts and Water is a project of Experience Maritime Maine, funded in part by the Elmina B. Sewall Foundation and sponsored by Maine Boats, Homes and Harbors.
 We would like to invite you to visit experiencemaritimemaine.org to learn more about Maine’s rich maritime culture or to plan your coastal travels.
 Listen to our Salts and Water trailer: Thank you to our funders and sponsors!

 THIS SATURDAY JULY 15, 2017 on Bailey Island, ME.
 Join the Maine Coast Fishermen’s Association (MCFA) for their second annual Hook, Line, and Dinner.
 Celebrate Maine fishermen and our Maine’s wonderful seafood in a gorgeous iconic Maine spot at Cook’s Lobster and Ale House on Bailey Island.
 If you love Maine seafood, Maine beer, and Maine music, this event is for you.
 Event starts at 6 and tickets are $55.
 Ticket fee includes beer, seafood, and music.
 BUY YOUR TICKETS HERE: https://goo.gl/Z6duvf Experience Maritime Maine – Visit Maine!